nerfZael/wrap-persistence-node/README.md

 Wrap persistence node is a node.js console app with an integrated IPFS node that can crawl/listen for all ENS wrapper registrations (via content records) and automatically pin the IPFS URIs.
 It achieves that by watching for the "Contenthash changed" events of the public ENS resolver, reading the IPFS hash of the records and automatically pinning the contents at that IPFS hash (only if the contents contain a valid wrapper).

+It also has an integrated IPFS gateway that exposes the local IPFS node through an HTTPS API.

 ### Run without cloning the repo:
 1. Install with "npm install -g @nerfzael/wrap-persistence-node"
 2. Create .env file from the .env.template in the directory where you want to execute the node